 Atheists will often dress up their worldview in hope to make it seem appealing.
-For example, they commonly refer to themselves as rationalists, freethinkers, and give themselves all sorts of lofty titles that they hope gives the impression of intellectual superiority.
-They also try to monopolize science and play it off against religion and belief in God; they want to be the ones who are all about evidence and reason, and so on.
-But how appealing is atheism really?
-We will look at several lines as to why atheism is exactly the opposite of appealing; we will even provide quotes from prominent atheists throughout.
+For example, they commonly refer to themselves as rationalists, freethinkers, and give themselves all sorts of titles in hope to convey the impression of intellectual superiority.
+They also try to monopolize science and play it off against religion and belief in God which suggests that they wish to be the ones known for the employment of evidence and reason, and so on.
+But despite these attractive claims, how appealing is atheism really?
+We will look at several lines as to why I am convinced that atheism, if consistently applied, is exactly the opposite of appealing.

-Most people I know want to live meaningful lives, and that would include atheists.
-People want to live lives that make a difference, that does something good, and maybe even be remembered for the hard work they put into certain projects after they die.
+Most people I know want to live meaningful lives, and this includes atheists.
+People hope to live lives that ultimately make a difference, and that results in something good.
+Perhaps one even hopes to be remembered in some way for the hard work they put into certain projects after they die.
 But, on atheism, is there really any meaning to one’s existence at all?

 “In a universe of blind physical forces and genetic replication, some people are going to get hurt, other people are going to get lucky, and you won’t find any rhyme or reason in it, nor any justice.
 The universe we observe has precisely the properties we should expect if there is, at bottom, no design, no purpose, no evil and no good, nothing but blind, pitiless indifference.”